 It will come as a breath of fresh air for parents to know that hair loss isn’t all just down to genes.
 Study findings from 2009 suggest that, the next time you experience hair loss, you may want to give your folks a break and take a closer look at your lifestyle.

-Research conducted by scientists at the University of London, England, has linked male pattern hair loss to increased levels of environmental pollution and the damaging effect of smoking.
+Research conducted by scientists at Queen Mary's University in London, England, has linked male pattern hair loss to increased levels of environmental pollution and the damaging effect of smoking.
 Genetic factors play the largest role in male pattern hair loss, but men who live in heavily polluted areas may experience hairloss sooner or more dramatically than those in less polluted areas.

 Air pollution and cigarette smoke

 The research showed that various toxins, chemicals and carcinogens found in polluted air and tobacco smoke can damage keratins, the basic protein molecules that form the hair structure.
 As a result, hair becomes weak and brittle, hair growth begins to slow and the health of hair follicles and scalp tissues is heavily compromised.

 “We think any pollutant that can get into the bloodstream or into the skin and into the hair follicle could cause some stress to it and impair the ability of hair to make a fibre,” researcher Mike Phillpott from the school of medicine at Queen Mary University of London said.